peitl/short-proof/README.md

 Use `--query s F` to output a CNF formula `short_s(F)` that encodes the question whether F has a resolution refutation of length at most s.

-See `./short.py -h' for more options.
-In particular, `-v' may be useful to see intermediate lower bounds.
+See `./short.py -h` for more options.
+In particular, `-v` may be useful to see intermediate lower bounds.